 Andersen windows start at approximately $300 per window and can cost significantly more for highly-customized and high-quality options.
 Compared to their biggest competitor, Pella, Andersen windows are slightly more affordable and provide a similar level of quality.
 However, given the variety of options, the actual final cost could buck this trend for certain designs and options.

 Renewal by Andersen is a division of Andersen that provides full-service installation to Andersen customers.
 Buyers can get warranty-backed installation this way or refer to Andersen’s network of retailers nationwide who also provide installation.
 Andersen provides a great tool on their website for finding retailers and installers of their windows; it even lets buyers search retailers by the specific collections and features they offer.
-For homeowners who want to install Andersen windows themselves, Andersen provides great instructions for installation on their website and with the windows on purchase.
+For homeowners who want to install Andersen windows themselves or use a different local contractor, Andersen provides great instructions for installation on their website and with the windows on purchase.

 Andersen offers a robust warranty for their windows, which covers failure caused by faulty craftsmanship and failure of window materials.
 Specifically, their warranty covers glass, wood components, wood composite components, hardware, weatherstripping, blinds, insect screens, and exterior painted or anodized aluminum surfaces.
 Here is an example of Andersen’s warranty as it is offered for their E-Series windows.
 If Andersen or one of their retailers installs the windows, they offer a separate warranty to cover failures caused by improper installation.